ashleywaudbydev/google-clone/README.md

 # Useful resources

-The facebook Group that i run for beginner web developers where a big help with pointers and feedback.
+stack overflow and the notes i made from my learnibngs where a massive help on this project.